LeeKHRay/react-todo-list/README.md

 Clone this repository.
 You will need `node` and `npm` installed globally on your machine.

-Replace the value of `mongoDBURL` in `server/config/db_connection.js` with your MongoDB server URL
+Replace the value of `mongoDBURL` in `server/config/db_connection.js` with your MongoDB connection string.

 Install dependencies:
 in `client` and `server`, run `npm install`